isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This section contains follow-up material on rules and sets of rules.
 In particular, here we present further rationale, longer examples, and discussions of alternatives.

-### <a name="Sd-order"></a>Discussion: Define and initialize member variables in the order of member declaration
+### <a name="Sd-order"></a>Discussion: Define and initialize data members in the order of member declaration

-Member variables are always initialized in the order they are declared in the class definition, so write them in that order in the constructor initialization list.
+Data members are always initialized in the order they are declared in the class definition, so write them in that order in the constructor initialization list.
 Writing them in a different order just makes the code confusing because it won't run in the order you see, and that can make it hard to see order-dependent bugs.

     class Employee {
         string email, first, last;